What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - At this time, the Consortium is the only national accreditation organization that accredits postgraduate NP training programs with a process that:

-- Uses practice-based standards derived from a national consensus process inclusive of expert NPs and NP residency program faculty and directors;
+- Uses NP practice-based standards derived from a national consensus process inclusive of expert NPs, NP residency program faculty and directors and other recognized for their expertise in postgraduate NP training;

 - Provides a rigorous, 1.5 day on-site visit conducted by professional peers.